Accessible Transportation Discussion Paper for Regulatory Modernization

 The Agency would propose to encourage compliance with any new accessibility regulations by requiring service providers to publish multi-year accessibility plans and report on accessibility-related complaints that they receive.
 Accessibility plans provide an opportunity for service providers to demonstrate how they meet accessibility standards, their plans for removing existing obstacles, and strategies for preventing new ones.
 Complaint statistics can provide insight into obstacles that may exist and thereby inform the Agency's compliance monitoring activities.

 The matters raised are complex and the Agency needs broad input from its Accessibility Advisory Committee and Canadians.
-The Agency plans to complete consultations and draft modernized regulations by the end of 2017, and implement the regulations in 2018.
+The Agency plans to complete consultations and draft modernized regulations by the end of 2018, and implement the regulations in 2018 or 2019.

 Appendix A: Removing Communication Barriers for Travellers with Disabilities: Code of Practice